More women are opting to remove both breasts when cancer is found in only one.

 Among women aged 20 to 44, it jumped from 10 percent to 33 percent.

-Removing the unaffected breast does reduce the risk of cancer in that breast.
+Removing the unaffected breast does of cancer in that breast.
 However, for women at average risk, the chance of cancer developing in the other breast is small.

 In addition, the surgery has not been shown to help those women live longer.